stevenvo/dwc2-klipper/README.md

 ## Context

 dwc2-klipper is a [Docker image](https://hub.docker.com/repository/docker/stevenvo/dwc2-klipper) for running [DWC2] and [Klipper] for 3d Printing controllers.
-It is design to run on Raspberry Pi or similar.
+It is designed to run on Raspberry Pi or similar.

 Referencs: